Understanding True Saving Faith

 • Repentance is realizing your sin before a holy God is the problem.

-• Repentance is realizing only God can change us.
+• Repentance is realizing only God can change you.

 • Repentance is turning away from your sin and turning to God through Jesus.